CANZUK: 2018

 A survey carried out by CANZUK International consisting of 13,600 respondents from Australia, Canada, New Zealand and the United Kingdom conducted between January and March 2018 found increased support for reciprocal free trade and movement of people between the countries when compared to 2017, with support at 73 per cent in Australia (up 1 per cent); 76 per cent in Canada (down 1 per cent); 82 per cent in New Zealand (up 1 per cent); and 68 per cent in the United Kingdom (up 4 per cent).
 The opinion polling indicated greater support for the proposals in the North and South Islands of New Zealand at 83 per cent and 81 per cent support respectively; British Columbia and Ontario in Canada at 82 per cent and 80 per cent support respectively; and New South Wales and Victoria in Australia at 79 per cent support each, while lesser support was observed in Quebec in Canada at 63 per cent support; England, Northern Ireland, Wales and Scotland in the United Kingdom at 72 per cent, 64 per cent, 70 per cent and 66 per cent support respectively; and Western Australia at 65 per cent support.

+2025

+A survey carried out by CANZUK International consisting of 2,003 respondents from Canadian provinces (territories excluded) conducted in April 2025 found majority support amongst Canadians for various aspects of CANZUK.
+94% supported a free trade agreement, 56% supported express checkpoints for air travel, and 57% believed that a CANZUK agreement would help protect Canada from the United States' increasingly aggressive economic measures.
+They also found that only 26% of Canadians had heard of CANZUK.